Future Designers Fund

 2022 WERE POLOKO LETEKA & TIHELI TIHELI

 Endorsed by SALT Architectural firm, both Tiheli and Poloko were recognised as talented and passionate architectural students who graduated from UCT.
-Last year, in 2022, they reached their dream of studying at the prestigious Politecnico di Milano in Italy.
+In 2022, they reached their dream of studying at the prestigious Politecnico di Milano in Italy.
 They were accepted to the school but required additional funding.
 These two gentlemen showcased their dedication, and their needs were immediate.
 We therefore committed the 2022 allocation of the Future Designers Fund to be split and rewarded to them to help them achieve their goal and raise their game.